 Initiatives within the company

-Nissenken’s OEKO-TEX® laboratory along with each laboratory obtained the certification of "ISO 17025 (JIS Q 17025)" which requires test facilities and analytical equipment to be "appropriate", "accurate", "traceable" etc.
+Nissenken’s OEKO-TEX® laboratory along with each laboratory obtained the certification of "ISO/IEC 17025 (JIS Q 17025)" which requires test facilities and analytical equipment to be "appropriate", "accurate", "traceable" etc.

 Health & safety management for staffs

 "Sanitation and safety management" is thoroughly considered at each testing facility of Nissenken.

 Hiring diverse staffs and consideration of working environment

 We value diversity through employment of foreigners, women, handicapped and elderly staffs.

 Nissneken has locations in 8 countries and regions with a total of more than 40 places.
 We are working to promote employment and contribute to local communities.